James Bradley

 Bradley also sheds light on a little-known aspect of the origins of Lane Seminary.
 While he was invited to speak at the debates arranged by the Seminary students, Bradley in fact was enrolled in another branch of the new educational institution.
 The plan had been to create a Seminary, what we would now call a college, and a preparatory school on Kemper lands in Walnut Hills.
 Bradley had taught himself to read before he purchased his freedom, but he acknowledged that he was not ready for the academic rigor of the white adult students at the Seminary.
 Rather, he joined the preparatory class.

 The first thing to remark is that Bradley found his way to Lane.
 White students from the Seminary have often been praised for finding their ways downtown to teach Free Blacks.
 Their act of Christian charity began only after the debates and the Seminary students’ organization of an abolition society.
-To be sure the students missionary work as teachers of the free Black community represented a bold and radical departure from white norms, as the debates on abortion had been.
+To be sure the students missionary work as teachers of the free Black community represented a bold and radical departure from white norms, as the debates on abolition had been.
 Yet it’s important to keep in mind Bradley’s Black agency in both his own education and his participation in the debates.
 Perhaps he, at least as much as Theodore Weld, woke the Seminary to the abilities of the Freemen who arrived in Cincinnati.

 A second lesson from Bradley’s enrolling in the Preparatory School on Walnut Hills is the role that institution might have played in in the abolitionist movement in Cincinnati.
 The quiet acceptance of a self-purchased Black man into a primarily white institution represented a nearly unprecedented act of mutual acceptance.
 Indeed, after the Seminary students were expelled for their public abolitionism, they invited Bradley with them to a short-lived cooperative school outside Cincinnati, and then to Oberlin in Northeastern Ohio.
 Bradley again participated in the manual-labor school – as at Lane, all students put in some time in the fields or workshops.